mathiasvr/betaflight-deciphered/README.md

 ### `motor_output_limit`
 - Default: `100`
 - Range: `1` - `100`
+- Unit: `%`
+- BF Configurator: *Motor Output Limit: Attenuation %*

+Attenuates motor commands by the set percentage.
+Reduces ESC current and motor heat when using higher cell count batteries, e.g. for similar performance from a 6S battery on a 4S build, try 66%; for a 4S battery on a 3S build, try 75%.

 ### `auto_profile_cell_count`
 - Default: `0`
 - Range: `-1` - `8`
+- BF Configurator: *Motor Output Limit: Cell Count*

+Automatically activates the first profile that has a cell count equal to the connected battery.

 ### `launch_control_mode`
 - Default: `NORMAL`